rajeshrinet/pystokes-misc/README.md

 This repository contains some supplemental files to the [PyStokes codebase](https://github.com/rajeshrinet/pystokes).
-These include:

-* Testing that PyPI installation works for Python 2.7 and 3.7 on LINUX and macOS.
-* .gif files of various published work.
+These include .gif files of various published work.
 These are showcased in the [PyStokes gallery](https://github.com/rajeshrinet/pystokes/wiki/Gallery).
+This repository also has has an automated testing of PyPI version of PyStokes and PyRoss using GitHub workflows.